harshitha-siva/ElevateLabs-Task-4/README.md

 # ElevateLabs-Task-4
-# 🔥 Windows Firewall Port Blocking Demo
+# 🔥 Windows Firewall Config and Testing

 Demonstration of **network security** by blocking insecure ports using **Windows Defender Firewall with Advanced Security**.
 This demo particularly focuses on **blocking Telnet (port 23)** for improved system security.